-Once you realize you need a strategic plan, you may encounter resistance from executives regarding the dedication of resources to the development of a strategic plan.
-If that is the case, here is a great article from Matt Lewin of Esri Canada, Why organizations need a geospatial strategy: An executive perspective.
+Once you realise you need a strategic plan, you may encounter resistance from executives regarding the dedication of resources to the development of a strategic plan.
+If that is the case, here is a great article from Matt Lewin of Esri Canada, Why organisations need a geospatial strategy: An executive perspective.

 Here's the first of my important numbers, based on my research of 800+ GIS practitioners across the United States over the last two years:

-64% of organizations that use GIS do not have, and maintain, a GIS Strategic Plan
+64% of organisations that use GIS do not have, and maintain, a GIS Strategic Plan

 What is a Geospatial Strategy?

 A Geospatial Strategy is a business-oriented plan that defines how an organisation will use GIS to achieve its goals.
 An effective geospatial strategy connects your business needs with the right people, processes and technology to help you overcome challenges and improve results.

 When creating a Geospatial Strategy, it is critical that you focus on the business, not the technology.
 Your objective is to focus your work on assisting the business.
 You do this by first identifying and understanding what the business goals are, these should be documented in strategic plans, initiatives, Key Performance Indicators, etc. Then you identify and understand the challenges that the organisation is facing that are keeping it from achieving the goals.
 Then you deploy GIS solutions that overcome the challenges so the goals are achieved.
 This results in real business value of GIS.

 For more information on the Esri Best Practices on how to create a Geospatial Strategy, please check out this document, The Approach to Maximise Impact and be sure to contact your Esri Account Team.